DirtyRacer1337/Jellyfin.Plugin.PhoenixAdult/README.md

 - `Blacked - Alecia Fox Joss Lescaf.mp4`

 Some sites do not have a search function available.
 This is where SceneID and Direct URL come in to play.
-These usually don't make the most intuitive filenames, so it is often better to use the [Identify] function in Jellyfin.
+These usually don't make the most intuitive filenames, so it is often better to use the "Identify" function in Jellyfin.
 See the [manual searching document](./docs/manualsearch.md) for more information.

-#### If you would prefer to integrate SceneIDs into your filenames, instead of manually matching in Jellyfin, here are some naming structures we recommend:
+#### If you would prefer to integrate SceneID's into your filenames, instead of manually matching in Jellyfin, here are some naming structures we recommend:
 - `SiteName` - `YYYY-MM-DD` - `SceneID` `.[ext]`
 - `SiteName` - `SceneID` `.[ext]`
 - `SiteName` - `SceneID` - `Scene Name` `.[ext]`